webqit/webflo/README.md

     └── worker/index.js
   ```

-  And in both cases, a typical `index.js` route handler has the following anatomy.
-(Same as those server-side handlers.)
+  Where in both cases, a typical `index.js` route handler has the same familiar anatomy:

   ```js
   /**